Is NordVPN Safe in 2026?

 According to NordVPN, one rented server in Finland was accessed through an insecure remote management system added by a third-party data centre without NordVPN’s knowledge.
 NordVPN said no user credentials were affected, there was no evidence of user traffic monitoring, and the attacker obtained an expired TLS key that could not decrypt NordVPN traffic.

-The fair takeaway: the incident was real, but it was limited to one server and it pushed NordVPN towards stricter infrastructure control, audits, a bug bounty programme and broader colocation efforts.
+Takeaway: the incident was real, but it was limited to one server and it pushed NordVPN towards stricter infrastructure control, audits, a bug bounty programme and broader colocation efforts.

 So, is NordVPN safe enough to trust?